 This is obvious.
 You need to have education or training in the subject matter for your new career.
 Some people confuse this with peripheral experience.

-In the example, peripheral experience would be that you’ve tutored high school kids in Science on the side so you think you’re qualified to teach.
+In the example, the peripheral experience would be that you’ve tutored high school kids in Science on the side so you think you’re qualified to teach.
 Not so.

 Moving to a new career field with zero experience